-Advances in telecommunications and other related technologies have fundamentally altered the ways in which information is accessed, communicated, and transferred in society.
-The Board of Education is pleased to provide Internet services to its students.
+Advances in technology and other related fields have fundamentally altered the ways in which information is accessed, communicated, and transferred in society.
+In response to these changes, the board of Education is pleased to provide Internet services to its students.

-The District's Internet system has not been established as a public access service or a public forum.
-The Board has the right to place restrictions on its use to assure that use of the District's Internet system is in accord with its limited educational purpose.
-Student use of the District's computers, network and Internet services ("Network") will be governed by this policy and the related administrative guidelines, and the building policies.
+The board has the right to place restrictions on its use to assure that use of the district's Internet system is in accordance with its limited educational purpose.
+Student use of the district's computers, network and Internet services ("Network") will be governed by this policy and other related policies and guidelines.